edblanco/Spring/README.md

-# Spring
+# Spring Web MVC
-Projects done for Spring framework udemy course.
+Small CRUD demo app that allows you to manage users.
+Login with Spring security.